Cully Hamner

 Cully Hamner (born March 7, 1969) is an American comic book artist, known for his work on such books as Green Lantern: Mosaic, Blue Beetle, Black Lightning: Year One, and Detective Comics.
 He is the co-creator and illustrator of the 2003 graphic novel Red, which was adapted into a 2010 feature film of the same name starring Bruce Willis, as well as a 2013 sequel.
-He is also the co-creator of Jaime Reyes, the DC Comics character at the center of the 2023 feature film Blue Beetle.
+He is also the co-creator of Jaime Reyes, but Hamner's best known DC Comics contribution may be designing the New 52 Batsuit.

 Early life

 Cully Hamner was born March 7, 1969 in Huntsville, Alabama.
 He graduated from Albert P. Brewer High School in Somerville, Alabama.